Anticoagulation and Pharmacotherapy

 At each appointment, the pharmacist will take a small sample of blood from the tip of your finger to test your blood’s ability to clot.
 You’ll get results while you’re there.
 They also will make sure all your prescriptions are safe and effective and not interacting with each other or with foods in your diet in a harmful way.

 The pharmacist will keep your doctor updated on your health, and they will work together to make any necessary changes to your treatment.
+We will discuss not only medication dosages, but also potential life style changes such as diet that may also need to be adjusted, side effects to look out for, and what to do if you are injured or ill.

 If you need to take blood thinners for a long time, you may use an at-home monitoring device to test your blood.
 Your pharmacist will let you know if you qualify.

 We understand that coming in regularly for appointments isn’t always convenient.
 At Providence, our goal is to make your visits as quick and easy as possible.
 We do everything we can to make it easier for you to stay healthy.
+Your family members and caregivers are welcome to join the conversation so that they too can understand and help you as you journey through your treatment and care program.

 You might notice minor symptoms when you begin taking blood thinners, such as your gums bleeding when you brush your teeth or your skin bruising more easily.
 Your pharmacist will let you know about all potential side effects and will make sure you know when you should call your doctor.